openhab/org.openhab.ui.habmin/README.md

 * Item rule library (initial test phase)
 * ZWave configuration interface (note: work in progress still)

-Additionally, lot of the initial user interface has been boilerplated and some work has started on the REST interface for configuring bindings.
+Additionally, lot of the initial user interface has been boilerplated.

 Technology
 ----------
 _HABmin_ is an open source project.
 It makes use of a number of libraries under GPL license.
 The following major libraries are used -:
 * ExtJS from Sencha
 * Highcharts from Highsoft
+* moment.js for time management
+* JIT for some special charts

 ![Bundles Screen](https://raw.github.com/wiki/cdjackson/HABmin/habmin_systembundles.png)